 - Strong security features, including perfect forward secrecy

 By encouraging the adoption of these protocols, Microsoft aims to elevate the standard of VPN security across enterprise environments.
-The transition to SSTP and IKEv2 promises not only enhanced security but also improved connection speeds and reliability, critical factors in today’s complex network landscapes.
+The transition to SSTP and IKEv2 promises not only enhanced security but also improved connection speeds and reliability.

 Implications for System Administrators